 - Establishes a code of “fair information practices” that requires agencies to comply with statutory norms for collection, maintenance, and dissemination of records.

 The Deputy Chief Management Officer (DCMO) serves as the Senior Agency Official for Privacy (SAOP) for the Department of Defense (DoD).
-The DSCA General Counsel serves as the Component Senior Official for Privacy (CSOP) who works in conjunction with the agency’s Privacy Act Officer to provide oversight and implementation of DSCA’s Privacy program.
+The DSCA General Counsel serves as the Senior Component Official for Privacy (SCOP) who works in conjunction with the agency’s Privacy Act Officer to provide oversight and implementation of DSCA’s Privacy program.
 We are dedicated to protecting the personal privacy of all individuals by ensuring compliance with the Privacy Act, including DoD and other related privacy issuances.

 The privacy issuances are available for your viewing at the DoD Official Website.